4ndrej/hidclient/README.md

 This program is "free software" (both as in speech and in beer), you do not need to pay any royalties for using it.
 Keep with the GPL.

+## Update (2012-07-28)

+hidclient is verified to work on Ubuntu 12.04 LTS / amd64.
+There have been a few updates and feature additions:

+* Command-line parameter "-l" to list input devices
+* -e<NUM> to ONLY bind to device Number NUM (see -l List)
+* -x will "mute" the device(s) for X11 so you can start hidclient while having a X11 session.
+* -fFIFONAME will read data from a FIFO instead of event devices.

+New source file can be found in tar archive.

+Slightly different installation instructions:

+Unpack archive.
+Compile hidclient.c with

+    gcc -o hidclient -O2 -lbluetooth -Wall hidclient.c

+You don't need to copy anything into /etc/bluetooth.
+Might be a good idea to edit /etc/bluetooth/main.conf and set "DisabledPlugins=input" there, and "Class=0x000540" - that helps identifying the device as a "keyboard".
+Now run

+    sudo ./hidclient -l

+to list the available input devices.
+If you have for example two usb mice and want to export only one (while working locally on the other), select the ID number from the first column.

+Start hidclient with

+    sudo ./hidclient -e4 -x

+where 4 is the number of your mouse.
+Hidclient will wait for bluetooth connections.
+The mouse should stop working on the local PC, so it will not interfere with your normal computer usage while it is connected to another device.

+With the -x parameter, you can ignore the "openvt" mentioned above.